sbellows1/movielens-predict/README.md

 MovieLens Report.Rmd contains R markdown report of final results.

-MovieLens Report.md is a version of the markdown report that is viewable on github.
+MovieLens Report.pdf is a version of the report showing only the output and not the code.